mpath-development/hiring/README.md

 #Work at m›PATH.
 We are working on something awesome.

-###Are you serious about code?
+###Are you serious about building awesomeness?
 Because code is serious business.

 ##Why would you work at m›PATH?